 Kids who are brought up by being fed high doses of perfectionism often end up having a skewed definition about what success truly means.
 Like Deepak Chopra writes in his book, ‘The Seven Spiritual Laws of Success,’ “The journey is more important than the destination.”
 If parents help their children understand this basic philosophy it will help children for a lifetime to find joy in little things.

+What are the characteristics of a perfectionist?
 This is what Perfectionism Looks Like in Children

 Children apart from achieving the various milestones of physical developmental must also conquer some emotional milestones, a major pedestal being the ability to handle failure. in Our next article we will discuss on managing perfectionism in Children – Tips for Parents.